t2-project/documentation/source/microservices/deploy.rst

 Creating the autoscaling behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Afterwards, navigate to the :file:`k8/autoscaling` directory in the `Kube repo <https://github.com/t2-project/kube>`__ and create all resources inside:
+Afterwards, navigate to the :file:`k8/autoscaling` directory in the `DevOps repo <https://github.com/t2-project/devops>`__ and create all resources inside:

 .. code-block:: shell